Zavy86/docker-course/topics/04-background-containers/README.md

 66e1d31f67d9551b8efca347b7c1d6e978decb30f381a21059dc86fbb435681a
 ```

-Unlike before, we will no longer see any output, but don’t worry!
+Unlike before, we will no longer see any output, but don't worry!
 Docker is working for us: it is collecting all the
 data in the background and saving it to a log.

 ***